 A student loan is financial aid given to a student by a federal or private lender that is specifically intended for education costs.
 These loans usually carry lower interest rates than other loans and are frequently issued by government agencies.
 Comparison sites allow parents and students to search for private and federal loans.
 Rates, terms and the total cost of a student loan can all be compared and contrasted to help find the most appropriate loan for the potential student.
-The debt on a student loan is assumed by the student upon graduation, unless a co-signer exists who would share the responsibility.
+The debt on a student loan is assumed by the student upon graduation, unless a co-signer is involved.

 Social networking is another innovative way to save for college.
-Popular sites have launched that help students obtain loans for college by setting up a social network with friends, families, and others.
+A number of sites can now help students obtain loans for college by setting up a social network with friends, families and others.
 Members of the network can choose to lend money to the student through a secure online platform with flexible lending terms.

-Parents can save money for college as they spend with college reward credit cards.
+Parents can save money for their kids' college costs as they spend with college reward credit cards.
 These cards will pay cash back from credit card purchases that is deposited directly into a college savings plan.
 The more you spend, the more you save for college.

 Bank accounts and U.S. savings bonds

 A bank deposit account can be set up for a minor at a bank either jointly with a parent or in a custodial account.
 If you use certificates of deposit to save for college, you can ladder your CD maturities so that they mature when you expect your college tuition payment will be due.

 MoneyRates.com lists the best CD rates to make this job easier.
 The downside for parents who use bank CDs and other savings accounts for college savings is that tuition inflation may outpace the interest rate on their account.
 If this happens, meeting college savings goals can become more difficult.